 South Koreans among seven missing in Himalayan avalanche

+Four South Koreans and three Nepalis are missing and about 200 people have been rescued after an avalanche hit trekkers on Annapurna, one of the highest mountains in the Himalayas, officials said Saturday.
+South Korea was to send an emergency team to Nepal to help in a desperate search operation.

-An avalanche in Nepal's Annapurna region has left at least seven people missing, including four South Koreans and three Nepalis, officials said Saturday.
-The incident occurred at an altitude of around 3,230 meters (10,597 feet) close to the base camp for Annapurna, one of the highest peaks in the Himalayas, following heavy snowfall on Friday.
+The incident occurred at an altitude of about 3,230 meters (10,600 feet) close to Annapurna base camp following heavy snowfall on Friday.
+Six of the missing are from one trekking expedition while one Nepali porter is from a different group.

-"We are getting reports that four South Koreans and three Nepalis are out of contact after the incident.
-A rescue team was dispatched last night," Mira Dhakal of Nepal's tourism department told AFP.
-Local police chief Dan Bahadur Karki said poor weather was hampering rescue efforts.
+"A search operation is underway for the seven out of contact," Mira Acharya of Nepal's tourism department told AFP.
+About 200 people have been rescued from the avalanche-hit zone as well as other trekking routes after the weather eased to let helicopters fly in.

+Sandesh Pandey of Jangbogo Tour Nepal, which helped organize the trek, said the four were part of an 11-member team from South Korea.
+"They were descending yesterday after heavy snowfall stopped them from going higher.
+The remaining five from the team are moving down safely.
+The other two did not go up in the trek," Pandey said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)